History of Beltola: Koch rulers of Beltola

 Raja Gandharva Narayan Dev witnessed the climax of Ahom-Mughal conflicts.
 When he was still a prince, he joined the Ahom forces led by Lachit Borphukan against the invading Mughal forces led by Raja Ram Singh I of Amber and participated in the famous Battle of Saraighat, in which the Ahoms won a decisive victory against the Mughals.
-After the victory, Lachit Borphukan received permission from the Ahom king Swargadeo Udayaditya Singha to installed Gandharva Narayan as the king of Beltola.
+After the victory, Lachit Borphukan received permission from the Ahom king Udayaditya Singha to install Gandharva Narayan as the king of Beltola.